SushenKumarGope/message-service/README.md

 # message-service
-This is dummy project that is to be called by greeting-service to get greeting Message
+This is a dummy project that is to be called by greeting-service to get greeting Message